 Show less

-Northern Gas Networks to carry out essential upgrade work to maintain a safe and reliable gas supply in Wakefield
+Northern Gas Networks carrying out essential upgrade work to maintain a safe and reliable gas supply in Thirsk

 Read

-Northern Gas Networks (NGN), the gas distributor for the North of England, is carrying out essential work to ensure the continued safe and reliable supply of gas to customers in Wakefield.
+Northern Gas Networks (NGN), the gas distributor for the North of England, is carrying out essential work in Thirsk to replace ageing metal pipework with new, more durable plastic pipes.

-So that engineers can carry out the work safely and efficiently, and to protect the members of the public, some traffic management measures will be put in place.
+The project has been planned in collaboration with North Yorkshire Council.
+So that engineers can carry out the work safely and efficiently, and to protect members of the public, some temporary traffic management measures will be put in place.

 For further information about the work please contact NGN’s Customer Care Team on 0800 040 7766 or email: customercare@northerngas.co.uk.